 At Wellness Services, we understand that post-secondary can be stressful and that students have a life outside of academics that also affects their stress levels.
 We want to ensure students receive holistic support and thus have created a guide to help you recognize signs of distress, respond to the student with empathy and refer the student to the appropriate resource(s).

-Our nursing staff is available to provide advice if you are unsure what to do:
+Our nursing staff is available from 8-4:30 Monday-Friday to provide advice if you are unsure what to do:

 What signs or symptoms of distress are you concerned about?

 - experiencing symptoms of depression, anxiety, agitation, grief or anger

 - physical health problems

 - experiencing homesickness and/or lack of social support

 - atypical behaviour (changes in how the individual behaves)